-Quick answer: Both benefited and benefitted are correct spellings the choice depends on American or British English.
+Quick answer: Both “benefiting” and “benefitting” are correct the right choice depends on who you’re writing for.

-By the end, you’ll know which spelling fits your writing and why so you can write with confidence and clarity.
+By the end, you’ll know exactly which spelling works best for your audience and you can write with confidence instead of second guessing every word.

 Benefited or Benefitted : Quick Answer